Jase & Lauren: KIIS 1011

 In July 2021, Australian Radio Network announced that Lauren Phillips would join co-host Jason 'Jase' Hawkins from 9 August 2021 on the KIIS 101.1 breakfast program.
 Hawkins had previously co-hosted with Polly 'PJ' Harding on the breakfast program Jase & PJ.
-Following the departure of Harding on July 23 2021, the show was relaunched with Lauren Phillips.
+Following the departure of Harding on 23 July 2021, the show was relaunched with Lauren Phillips.

-On 30 July 2021, a one-hour popup show was heard on the air a week before the official launch.
+On 30 July 2021, a one-hour pop-up show was heard on the air a week before the official launch.
 Jase and Lauren introduced new friends of the show.
-Clint Stanaway replaces Sacha Barbour Gatt as the shows newsreader, Christian Petracca will provide weekly contributions.
+Clint Stanaway replaces Sacha Barbour Gatt as the show's newsreader, while Christian Petracca provided weekly contributions.

 In December 2022, Alice James was announced as new executive producer of the program, replacing Luke James.